debampl/PermXCT/README.md

 Check PermXCT (SoftwareX) paper for the functionality of individual code and details of the test cases for scientific development and research interest in the "Meso-scale permeability prediction from the multi-block 3D reconstruction of fiber reinforced polymer composite with experimental measurement" Composite Science and Technology paper.

 # Contact
-If you think this can help you, please reach out to my email debaa@dtu.dk or deb1729@gmail.com for further collaboration
+If you believe this could be helpful, feel free to contact me via email at debaa@dtu.dk or deb1729@gmail.com for further collaboration.